-Civil engineering activities are housed in two buildings: the Gates-Thomas Laboratory, which contains the earthquake engineering research laboratory and the vibration laboratory; and the W. M. Keck Engineering Laboratories, which contains the environmental science and engineering laboratories.
+Civil engineering activities are housed in two buildings: the Gates-Thomas Laboratoryand the W. M. Keck Engineering Laboratories..
 Excellent computing facilities are available through the campus computing network and in the specialized computing centers of various research groups.
 Seismic instrumentation networks include the Southern California Seismic Network and the Community Seismic Network.